nikp123/xava/README.md

 > NOTE: Currently unavailable.

 XAVA is available in the Void repos:

     xbps-install xava

 ### Windows

 There should be an installer in the Releases page of this repository.
+(However most of the time it's really outdated and best to rely on compilation).

 Please use minGW for compilation.
-You can use `-DCMAKE_C_COMIPLER=/usr/bin/gcc.exe` and `-DCMAKE_CXX_COMPILER=/usr/bin/g++.exe` in the cmake command for cross-compilation.

-Also, XAVA on windows is WAY more choppy on Windows than on macOS/Linux because of (what i guess is) a shorter audio buffer.
-If you know how to fix this so it would behave the same as the mentioned OS-es it would be greately appretiated.
+I haven't tested MSVC, however the code has a bit of GCC specific features so it may not work.

+I strongly recommend cross-compilation on ArchLinux because, well I'm not sure how portable CMake is actually.

+Windows uses WASAPI by default, because it's THE WAY it's meant to record audio on Windows.
+However my WGL implementation is a buggy mess (for now) so I made SDL default (it doesnt support transparency, but I prefer stability over functionality)

+If you do want features from X11 like transparency and shadows, prepare for inconsitent framerates and frequent freezes.
+In the ``output`` section set ``method = win``.

 #### Additional info